Diamond Cost - Buying & Pricing Guide

 The affordable alternative to a 1 carat diamond would be running a wider search of diamonds weighing 0.90-0.99 ct that are still cut Very Good to Excellent but may include fluorescence.
 This search will get you a very similar looking diamond for approximately $4,350!
 And if you are going for yellow gold setting you can drop to H color diamond at $4,000.

 In recent years with the economic depression and the drop in demand for luxury goods, prices of diamonds declined - especially in such in bigger more expensive diamonds.
 As a result, the prices of 2 carat diamonds has decreased dramatically, in some cases 30% (though still very expensive) and they have become far more common.

-To answer the question of how much a 2 carat diamond costs, check the chart below:
+To answer the question of how much a 2 carat diamond costs, check the table below:

 On the affordable side of 2 carat diamonds, dropping to 1.80-1.90 carat diamond and allowing fluorescence may get you a G SI1 for $14,000-$15,000!

 We don't know if you've noticed, but our recommended 2 carat diamond costs more than three times than the equivalent 1 carat diamond.
 There is a reason for that.
 For even better bigger savings, an advanced course if you will, if you are willing to break the mold of buying a perfectly weighing 1 carat diamond or a 2 carat diamond and buy slightly smaller carat diamonds like 0.90 carat or a 1.90 carat for an extra 10-20% discount - keep reading!

 Price per carat is the price of the diamond divided by its weight.